jogi/VJGeoAutocomplete/README.md

 ## Credits

 VJGeoAutocomplete is brought to you by [Vashishtha Jogi](http://vashishthajogi.com).
-The structure of the library is highly influenced by [Sam Vermette's](http://samvermette.com) [SVGeocoder](https://github.com/samvermette/SVGeocoder) If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by "creating new issues":https://github.com/jvashishtha/VJGeoAutocomplete/issues/new.
+The structure of the library is highly influenced by [Sam Vermette's](http://samvermette.com) [SVGeocoder](https://github.com/samvermette/SVGeocoder) If you have feature suggestions or bug reports, feel free to help out by sending pull requests or by [creating new issues](https://github.com/jvashishtha/VJGeoAutocomplete/issues/new).
 If you're using VJGeoAutocomplete in your project, attribution would be nice.

 ## License